 Support for the features and settings described in this section varies between devices.
-This icon indicates that the feature or setting is only available in some devices.
+This icon the feature or setting is only available in some devices.

-- Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account. - Log out : Log out from the current account.
+Set light theme or dark theme.
+The user menu contains: Information about the user who is logged in.

+Change account: Log out from the current account and log in to a new account.

+Log out: Log out from the current account.